 Fair Grove Historical and Preservation Society

 This mill was originally known as the Boegel & Hines mill, but after changing hands several times became known locally as Wommack Mill.
+As you can see from the pictures above, thanks to the can-do spirit of the entire community the mill was restored and saved.

 The mill itself is located next to a small stream which usually doesn't run.
 Instead of attempting to build a mill pond with a very small drainage area, the decision was made to make the mill steam powered.

 It that era, a mill quickly became the central business for a community and that's what happened in Fair Grove.
+It attracted people from the surrounding area who needed to grind grain, and trade for goods used in their daily lives.

 The Heritage Reunion has been held every year for over forty years on the last full weekend in September, and on those two days tens of thousands of people attend every year.
 There are hundreds of craft booths that are limited to handmade or original crafts or antiques.